ajv-validator/ajv/CUSTOM.md

 - _baseId_ - the current schema base URI that should be used as the base for resolving URIs in references (\$ref).
 - _async_ - truthy if the current schema is asynchronous.
 - _opts_ - Ajv instance option.
 You should not be changing them.
-- _formats_ - all formats available in Ajv instance, including the custom ones.
+- _formats_ - all formats available in Ajv instance.
 - _compositeRule_ - boolean indicating that the current schema is inside the compound keyword where failing some rule doesn't mean validation failure (`anyOf`, `oneOf`, `not`, `if` in `switch`).
 This flag is used to determine whether you can return validation result immediately after any error in case the option `allErrors` is not `true.
 You only need to do it if you have many steps in your keywords and potentially can define multiple errors.
 - _validate_ - the function you need to use to compile subschemas in your keywords (see the [implementation](https://github.com/ajv-validator/ajv-keywords/blob/master/keywords/dot/switch.jst) of `switch` keyword for example).
 - _util_ - [Ajv utilities](#ajv-utilities) you can use in your inline compilation functions.